pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 #### Hard deploy (once a week, manual)

-When you want to deploy the current version of the `release` branch in staging, you can run the following commands:
+When you want to deploy the current version of `master` in staging, you can run the following commands:

 - `yarn trigger:staging:deploy`